Three-Dimensional Core-Collapse Supernova Simulations with Multi-Dimensional Neutrino Transport Compared to the Ray-by-Ray-plus Approximation: Conclusions

-In conclusion, the post-bounce evolution of 3D simulations with the RbR+ approximation and the FMD neutrino-transport scheme agrees much better than between corresponding 2D models.
-These results back up the use of RbR+ as transport description in 3D supernova modeling.
-Of course, an ultimate assessment of the consequences of transport approximations entering both the FMD as well as RbR+ two-moment treatments will require future, computationally much more demanding time-dependent 2D and 3D CCSN simulations with Boltzmann neutrino transport.
+In general, an ultimate assessment of the consequences of transport approximations entering both the FMD as well as RbR+ two-moment treatments will require future, computationally much more demanding time-dependent 2D and 3D CCSN simulations with Boltzmann neutrino transport.
 For first low-resolution steps in this direction, see \citet{2015ApJS..216....5S} and \citet{2018ApJ...854..136N}.

 \acknowledgments

 We are grateful to Robert Bollig for providing the low-temperature extension of the SFHo equation of state.
 At Garching, this project was supported by the European Research Council through grant ERC-AdG No.\ 341157-COCO2CASA, and by the Deutsche Forschungsgemeinschaft through Sonderforschungbereich SFB 1258 ``Neutrinos and Dark Matter in Astro- and Particle Physics'' (NDM) and the Excellence Cluster Universe (EXC 153; http://www.universe-cluster.de/).
 OJ acknowledges support by the Special Postdoctoral Researchers (SPDR) program and the iTHEMS cluster at RIKEN.
 MO acknowledges support from the European Research Council (grants CAMAP-259276 and EUROPIUM-667912), from the Deutsche Forschungsgemeinschaft through Sonderforschungsbereich SFB 1245 ``Nuclei: From fundamental interactions to structure and stars'', and from the Spanish Ministry of Economy and Competitivity and the Valencian Community under grants AYA2015-66899-C2-1-P and PROMETEOII/2014-069, respectively.
 Computer resources for this project have been provided by the Leibniz Supercomputing Centre (LRZ) under grant pr62za, and by the Max Planck Computing and Data Facility (MPCDF) on the HPC system Hydra.